 The BBC had opened its Midlands television and radio studios in 1971.
 Based at Pebble Mill in Edgbaston, Birmingham it would give the BBC extra space for drama and lifestyle programming, while its radio studio would now be the home for The Archers.
 It was in Pebble Mill’s hands to make to make a cheap weekday lunchtime show, broadcast live after a fifteen minute news report.
 It would essentially be a remake of ATV's Lunch Box, but this time broadcast from the studio's foyer instead of valuable studio space.

-Hosts were recruited and the first show went on air in autumn 1972.
+Hosts from regional TV looking to be seen nationally were recruited and the first show went on air in autumn 1972.
 It would never be a ratings winner and despite the well researched hosts it looked as cheap as it was.
 The studio audience didn't help matters either, largely made up of visitors from nursing homes.
 They would have looked happier and more alert if they were at the bingo.
 It was to the credit of hosts Donny MacLeod, Bob Langley and Marian Foster that they kept it together, where lesser talent would rebuke the dead from their slumber.

 Soon after Pebble Mill's debut ITV responded with it's own news programme and Lunchtime With Wogan, also broadcast from Birmingham, suggesting that the Midlands was the cheaper place to broadcast from.